A Biryani that is dear to the people in Thalassery- a city in Kannur district…

 - Keep aside the fried onions.

-- In a blender, blend the ingredients mentioned above for making the garam masala and keep aside.
+- In a blender or spice grinder, grind the ingredients mentioned above for making the spice mix to a fine powder and keep it aside.

 - In a blender or food processor, grind the ginger, garlic and green chilies, keep aside.

-- For making this biryani, Kaima rice or jeerakasala rice is used.
+- For making this biryani, Kaima rice or jeerakasala rice has to be used.
 If not use Basmati rice.

 - Soak the rice in water for 15 minutes.
-After that, add the rice onto a strainer & rinse under running water.
+After that, add the rice into a strainer & rinse under running water.

 - Place a large saucepan over medium heat.